SEO vs Google Ads for Small Businesses (Honest Comparison)

 Targeting controlVery precise (location, time, device)Broader (depends on rankings)

-Trust factorLower (ad label)Higher (organic = earned)
+Trust factorLower (users skip ads)Higher (organic = earned placement)

 Builds a business asset?NoYes